swiftlang/swift/docs/SIL.rst

   %1 = project_existential_ref %0 : $P
   // %0 must be of a class protocol or protocol composition type $P
-  // $P.Self must be the Self type for one of the protocols %0
+  // $@sil_self P must be the Self type for one of the protocols %0
   //   conforms to
-  // %1 will be of type $P.Self
+  // %1 will be of type $@sil_self P

 Extracts the class instance reference from a class existential container.
 This value can be passed to protocol instance methods obtained by